What is a Stereoscopic Photograph?

 The principle of stereoscopic vision was discovered by Sir Charles Wheatstone in 1832.
 This was before the invention of photography, so he used pairs of drawings.
 Later, in 1841, the first stereoscopic photograph was produced.
 The viewers that were used to view these early stereoscopic images (which are also called stereographs) were constructed of bulky mirrors and prisms, but in 1849 Sir David Brewster invented a viewer that used lenses.

 Special stereoscopic cameras were also produced.
-Although stereoscopic photographs can be made using an ordinary camera (moving it sideways by several inches between taking the two photographs) the pictures must be very accurately aligned, and capturing movement is impossible.
-The process is much easier using a proper stereoscopic camera.
-These either had a single lens fitted on a panel that slid sideways, or were fitted with twin lenses.
+Although stereoscopic photographs can be made using an ordinary camera (moving it sideways by several inches between taking the two photographs), the pictures must be very accurately aligned and capturing a moving image is impossible.
+The process is made much easier by using a proper stereoscopic camera.
+These cameras either had a single lens fitted on a panel that slid sideways, or were fitted with twin lenses.
 Since some of Kurkdjian's stereoscopic photographs show people - difficult to take with a normal camera because of the risk of movement - he probably used a stereoscopic camera.
+Below are two probably unique surviving examples of Kurkdjian's uncut stereo photographs that would have been used to make the stereo views.

 Kurkdjian's Stereoscopic Photographs of Ani